Jaylen Brown NBA Playoffs Player Props: Celtics vs. Heat

 - This season, he's put up 19.0% of the Celtics' attempted field goals, as he's averaging 20.6 per contest.

-- The Heat allow 109.8 points per game, second-ranked in the league.
+- Giving up 109.8 points per contest, the Heat are the second-ranked team in the league defensively.

-- The Heat give up 41.9 rebounds per contest, ranking sixth in the league.
+- On the boards, the Heat are sixth in the NBA, giving up 41.9 rebounds per game.

-- Looking at assists, the Heat are ranked 14th in the NBA, conceding 25.6 per game.
+- Giving up 25.6 assists per contest, the Heat are the 14th-ranked team in the NBA.

 Jaylen Brown vs. the Heat